What is Pepper X?

 How hot is Pepper X?

 But let’s not stop there.
 How about compared to a habanero?
 For many, the habanero is the the upper end of eatability (and a very hot chili in its own right).
-Compared to the mildest possible habanero, it’s 31 times hotter.
+Compared to the mildest possible habanero, it’s 27 times hotter.
 The Bhut Jolokia (ghost pepper)?
-Four times hotter.
-Even compared to the current official hottest chili pepper in the world, the Carolina Reaper (1,400,000 to 2,200,000 SHU), the Pepper X is exponentially hotter – at its maximum, it’s at least twice as hot as the mildest Reaper.
-Comparing against a max Reaper, it still overpowers it by nearly a million Scoville heat units.
+Three times hotter.
+Even compared to the current official hottest chili pepper in the world, the Carolina Reaper (1,400,000 to 2,200,000 SHU), the Pepper X is exponentially hotter – at its maximum, it can nearly be twice as hot as the mildest Reaper.
+Comparing against a max Reaper, it still overpowers it by 400,000 Scoville heat units.

 What does it look like?